Subrat2006/Speaking_Calculator_with_Text/README.md

 Don't worry, you can use the Simple Calculator, which is also available at my section of all repositories!

-You can find the codes off this project by clicking [here](main.py)
+You can find the codes of this project by clicking [here](main.py).

+# Requirements
+The requirements of this project are:
+1. Pyttx3 module
+2. Python IDLE

+# How to install Pyttsx3 Module?
+First of all, if you all haven't installed Python yet, then install Python by clicking (here)[https://www.python.org/downloads/]